applebuddy/TOEIC-Speaking-Study/README.md

 ## Q5

+What is the anniverary you have celebrated most recently, and how did you celebrate it?

+- The anniversary I have celebrated most recently is my younger brother's birthday.
+He turned 20, so I planned a surprise party and invited all of his friends.

 When do you go to exhiibitions, and how much time do you spend at one when you go.

 - I go to exhibitions when there's is a science-related one in town.
 I like to take my time looking at the exhibits, so I usually spend about two hours at an exhibition.

 How often do you go shopping for groceries, and where do you usually go?